 As of October 2022, the Facility has a groundwater monitoring well network that incorporates a total of five monitoring wells (Figure 10.1).
-Condition 30 of the EPL requires that these wells be sampled and analysed in accordance with Table 1 of the EPL (Table 10.1 below).
+Condition 31 of the EPL requires that these wells be sampled and analysed in accordance with Table 7 of the EPL (replicated in Table 10.1 below).

 Following closure and capping of the landfill cells, and provided the groundwater results show no significant changes, it is recommended that the frequency of sampling be reduced to biannually for the first five years and then annually for the following 20 years (refer to Table 10.2).
-A reduced sampling frequency shall only be implemented if approval to do so is granted by DWER.
+A reduced sampling frequency shall only be implemented if written approval is granted by DWER.

-Monitoring Location Sampling Frequency Parc ameters to be measured Bore 1 (original abstraction bore), Bore A, Bore B, Bore C, Bore D (as depicted in Schedule 1) January; April; July; and October Aluminium; Arsenic; Cadmium; Chromium; Copper; Lead; Manganese; Mercury; Nickel; Zinc; pH; Chloride; Sulphate; Total Cyanide; Total Dissolved Solids; Total Nitrogen; Total Phosphorus; Total Petroleum Hydrocarbons; BTEX; and PAH
+Monitoring Location Sampling Frequency Paramete ers to be measured Bore 1 (original abstraction bore), Bore A, Bore B, Bore C, Bore D (as depicted in Schedule 1) January; April; July; and October Standing Water Level; Aluminium; Arsenic; Cadmium; Chromium; Copper; Lead; Manganese; Mercury; Nickel; Zinc; pH; Chloride; Sulphate; Total Cyanide; Total Dissolved Solids; Total Nitrogen; Total Phosphorus; Total Petroleum Hydrocarbons; BTEX; and PAH